BenMcGarry/AzureIoTLab/_docs/03data/powerbi.md

 order: 3
 ---

-Now we have the data all flowing through Azure, we can display the live and historical temperature data coming from the sensor on a Power BI dashboard.
+Now we have the data all flowing through Azure, we can display the live and historical temperature data coming from the MXChip on a Power BI dashboard.
 First we will display the live data online.

 1. Go to the [Power BI Website](https://powerbi.com) and sign in using the account you authorised earlier with the Stream Analytics output.

-1. In the Power BI window, click the three lines button at the top of the left-hand menu to show the navigation pane.

-1. Click on **My Workspace** then in the main window click on **Datasets**.
+1. On the navigation menu on the left, Click on **My Workspace** then in the main window click on **Datasets**.

-    You should see listed the Output you created from Stream Analytics listed in your available Datasets.
+    You should see the Output you created from Stream Analytics listed in your available Datasets.
 It can take a few minutes to come through, so if it's not there, wait a few more minutes and refresh the page.

 1. When the Dataset shows, in the top right of the window click **+ Create** and choose **Dashboard**.
 Type in a name for your dashboard and click **Create**.

-1. When the dashboard has created, click the **Add Tile** button from the menu at the top of the screen.
+1. When the dashboard has created, click the **Add tile** button from the menu at the top of the screen.
 In the Select Source window select **Custom Streaming Data** and click **Next**.

 1. **Choose your Dataset** from the list and click **Next**.